 It is also the case that strong social and community connection can act as a protective factor when people are in crisis.
 “Being socially connected is not only influential for psychological and emotional well-being but is also has a significant and positive influence on physical well-being and overall longevity.” – Loneliness & Social Isolation as Risk Factors for Mortality, Perspectives on Psychological Science, Holt-Lundstad et al., 2015

-The Foundation’s Live and Learn program seeks to reduce the impact of life crisis as an inhibiting factor for those living in the G21 region.
+The Foundation’s Survive and Thrive program seeks to reduce the impact of life crisis as an inhibiting factor for those living in the G21 region.
 Specifically the Foundation will accept applications related to the following focus areas:

 - Supporting Basic Need – supporting men, women, and children who are experiencing homelessness or food insecurity.